TRAVEL. COVID-19. FLU.

 Should I tell someone if I’m having side effects?

+If you have any concerns about your health please contact your GP, or NHS 24 on 111.
+As with all vaccines, you can report suspected side effects through the Yellow Card Scheme.
 You can also call the Yellow Card hotline on 0800 731 6789.
 This hotline is available Monday to Friday, 9am–5pm.

 I have a latex allergy, can I still be vaccinated?